openmc-dev/openmc/docs/source/usersguide/install.rst

       :meth:`Universe.plot` method and the :func:`openmc.plot_xs` function.

    `uncertainties <https://pythonhosted.org/uncertainties/>`_
-      Uncertainties are optionally used for decay data in the :ref:`openmc.data
+      Uncertainties are optionally used for decay data in the :mod:`openmc.data` module.
-      <pythonapi_data>`.

    `Cython <http://cython.org/>`_
       Cython is used for resonance reconstruction for ENDF data converted to